Tony Bugher carries Leinenkugel brewing banner as new president of Chippewa Falls company

 “Each individual generation has made their own unique and pretty significant contribution to our business,” he said.
 “I want to make sure that we don’t lose sight of that and we’re not the generation that doesn’t have a significant contribution to our business.
 That doesn’t make me nervous.
 It’s just fuel and motivation to ensure that we contribute in a meaningful way to our business.”

-Bugher said the biggest stakeholders that Leinenkugel has are their distributors.
+Bugher said Leinenkugel’s biggest stakeholders are its distributors.
 Sharing the family story and history with distributors is an important part of the job.

 Paddling alone

-Bugher graduated from Edgewood College in Madison before earning a MBA from the University of Wisconsin-Whitewater.
+Bugher graduated from Edgewood College in Madison before earning an MBA from the University of Wisconsin-Whitewater.

 “As far as my professional career, I wanted to really do something on my own,” he said.
 “There was something that my dad told me a long time ago and that was that you need to be able to paddle your own canoe and not have others paddle at for you.
 That has really stuck with me.
 So I wanted to go out and pursue my own career path.”